 Prayer in Public Worship – This course explores different forms of prayer in worship and how they help to bring us into deeper intimacy with God.
 Particular emphasis is given to: theologies of prayer; historical perspectives on prayer in worship; the relationships between personal prayer and public prayer; and different genres of prayer in public worship, including intercessions or Joys and Concerns.

 “Solidarity of BlackLivesMatter in Trump America: How a Constructive Theology Classroom Can Speak to our World’s Need for Meaning and Connection.”
-Review & Expositor, forthcoming 2017.
+Review & Expositor, Fall 2017.

 “I Hate, I Despise Your Festivals: A Praxis-Oriented Liturgical Spirituality.”
 Trouble the Water: A Christian Resource for the Work of Racial Justice.
 Ed.
 Michael-Ray Mathews, Marie Onwubuariri, and Cody Sanders.
 Macon, GA: Nurturing Faith, Inc., 2017.